 User Experience (UX) Design has a lot to do with ensuring every interaction a user has with a product feels intuitive.

-Moreover, Interaction Design takes the lead when ensuring users can find what they need quickly and smoothly.
+In this context, Interaction Design takes the lead when ensuring users can find what they need quickly and smoothly.

 No matter the complexity of the product, providing a relevant experience for users is key to enhancing trust.

-In this article, we'll delve into what IxD is and how it relates to User Experience Design.
+That's why, in this article, we'll delve into what IxD is and how it relates to User Experience Design.

 What is Interaction Design (IxD)?

-IxD, short for Interaction Design, is a subset of UX Design that overlaps with Human-Computer Interaction, Graphic Design, User Interface Design, and Information Architecture.
+IxD, short for Interaction Design, is a subset of UX Design that overlaps with Human-Computer Interaction, Graphic Design, User Interface Design and Information Architecture.

 It involves designing interactions for digital products intending to help target users get what they need in the best and most pleasurable way possible.